kathyrollo/jcucumberng-framework/README.md

 5. [Checking Results](#checking-results)

 ## How It Works
 Test script logic is placed directly in step definitions (methods) using Dependency Injection (DI) to focus test automation on [developing tests instead of keeping up with page objects](https://www.linkedin.com/pulse/dependency-injection-write-tests-page-objects-katherine-rollo/).
-A UI Map serves as a central object repository of web element locators.
+An intelligent UI Map serves as a central object repository of web element locators.

 ### ui-map.properties
 ~~~